xiaohai0520/PSCAN_on_Neo4j/README.md

 # pSCAN - Fast and Exact Structural Graph Clustering (Java on Neo4j)

-The paper: *["pSCAN: Fast and Exact Structural Graph Clustering"](https://www.cse.unsw.edu.au/~ljchang/pdf/icde16-pscan.pdf) by Lijun Chang, Wei Li, Xuemin Lin,Lu Qin and Wenjie Zhang, ICDE'16*.

-This is the refactored version of the pScan with Java on the Neo4j.
+This is the Java-Neo4j version of the pScan.

 ## Content
 - [Deployment](#deployment)